 3. Go on a Bologna Food Tour

 I mentioned earlier that Bologna is the gastronomic capital of Italy.
-If you are in Bologna, this means you absolutely must go on a food tour!
-The wide range of Italian cuisines offered in Bologna is extraordinary, and going on a tour ensures that you get to taste the best of what the city has to offer.
+If you are visiting, this means you absolutely must go on a food tour!
+The wide range of Italian cuisines offered in the city is extraordinary, and going on a tour ensures that you get to taste the best of what the city has to offer.

 4. See Bologna from Above in the Torre degli Asinelli

-The Torre degli Asinelli is the tallest point in Bologna, and the views from the top of the tower are absolutely magnificent.
+The Torre degli Asinelli is the tallest point in the city, and the views from the top of the tower are absolutely magnificent.
 Bologna, like many other Italian cities, is known for its Terracotta roofs, and the best views from the top of the Torre degli Asinelli include a panoramic view of long stretches of the Terracotta roofs, sweeping hills in the distance, and other iconic buildings of the Bologna skyline.
-Tickets must be bought in advance and can be purchased for about €5 here.
+Tickets to these medieval towers must be bought in advance and can be purchased for about €5 here.

 5. Take a Day Trip to Modena

 Taking a day trip to Modena is an absolute must if you are visiting Bologna.
-Located under an hour west of Bologna, Modena is a city with a few very important things to check out.
+Located under an hour west, Modena is a city with a few very important things to check out.

 Modena is the home of authentic balsamic vinegar!
 Balsamic vinegar is one of Italy’s prized possessions, and to be truly considered balsamic vinegar it must be made in a special way specifically in Modena.
 Visiting a balsamic vinegar maker is a really unique experience to have on your Italian trip, and I highly recommend taking the time to do it.
 Make sure you try it on vanilla ice cream!